rreece/rreece.github.io/outline-of-philosophy/ethics.md

     1. moral cognitivism
     2. rejection of error theory; some moral judgements are true
     3. stance independence; some moral judgements are objectively true
+-   Moral realism can be further divided between moral naturalism and moral non-naturalism, discussed in the next section.
 -   Plato: [*Minos*](https://en.wikipedia.org/wiki/Minos_(dialogue))
 -   Objectivity, structure, context, invariance